Sepp Müller

 Sepp Müller (born 22 January 1989) is a German politician of the Christian Democratic Union (CDU) who has been serving as a member of the Bundestag from the state of Saxony-Anhalt since 2017.

 Political career

 Müller first became a member of the Bundestag in the 2017 German federal election, representing the Dessau – Wittenberg district.
 From 2018 to 2021, he was a member of the Finance Committee.

-Since the 2021 elections, Müller has been serving as one of his parliamentary group's deputy chairs, under the leadership of successive chairs Ralph Brinkhaus (2021–2022) and Friedrich Merz (2022–present).
+Since the 2021 elections, Müller has been serving as one of his parliamentary group's deputy chairs, under the leadership of successive chairs Ralph Brinkhaus (2021–2022), Friedrich Merz (2022–2025) and Jens Spahn (2025–present).
 In this capacity, he oversees the group’s legislative activities on health policy, sports and petitions.
 He was appointed to the role after he won an internal vote against Christian Hirte.
 Within the CDU/CSU parliamentary group, he has also been leading the group of CDU parliamentarians from Saxony-Anhalt since 2021.